xiaoschannel/Minecraft-Guides-Thaumcraft6/pages/05.auromancy/18.focus-medium-cloud/docs.md

 facebookenable: false
 ---

-This research is normally hidden and will unlock after you scan dragon’s breath or a lingering potion cloud This medium will leave a cloud below your feet.
+Scanning a dragons Breath or the cloud the Ender Dragon leaves behind will unlock this hidden research.
+The Cloud medium will lay down a cloud that can damage an enemy or even heal you depending on how you have configured it: